Chris and Haitian youth after the earthquake.

 Chris’ novel change-management methodology has pragmatic applications ranging from developing strategy to aligning culture to dramatically increasing revenue, no matter the service area of the nonprofit or social venture in question.
 Measurable results and mission achievement are always paramount.

-Chris grew up in city-owned housing in the Rockaway Park neighborhood of NYC where he spent a great deal of time playing tennis on public courts and rooting for his beloved New York Mets.
-Following this, Chris went on to earn a BA from Dartmouth College (in History/Art History) where he received the James K. Colby scholarship related to his public service.
-Chris also holds MBA and MPP degrees from the University of Chicago as well as a series of professional certificates on subjects related to pressing global challenges.
-He is a proud graduate of (Jesuit) Regis High School in Manhattan.
+Having grown up in city-owned housing in the Rockaway Park neighborhood of NYC, he spent a great deal of time playing tennis on public courts and rooting for his beloved New York Mets.
+Following this, Chris earned a BA from Dartmouth College (in History/Art History), where he received the James K. Colby scholarship for his public service.